Ta-Pc/Ta-Pc/README.md

+Of course!
+Here is your updated GitHub profile README with the **Academic-OS** project prominently featured in your pinned projects and linked in your focus section.

+---

 ### Hi there, I'm Sipho 👋

 I'm a first-year **Information Systems student at the University of Pretoria** with a deep passion for C++, AI, and high-performance computing that extends far beyond the classroom.
 I love tackling complex problems, from building neural networks from scratch in C++ to designing self-learning game agents.